 Whey and casein protein powders

 One of the weight training supplements that you will almost certainly need is a protein powder.
-Protein powders are convenient, cost-effective, and great for before, during, and after a workout.
+Protein powders are convenient, cost-effective, and great for before and after a workout.
 They are very useful in helping you to reach your daily protein requirement without consuming too much fat.
 The powders can be used to make shakes or anything in which they can be dissolved, including bars, cakes, and other bakes.
 The most popular varieties of protein powder are whey and casein (Figure 1), with whey being the most popular.

 Whey is derived from milk, and is a by-product of cheese production.
 It is digested quickly by the body and provides a balanced source of all nine essential amino acids, including the branched-chain amino acids leucine, isoleucine, and valine.

 Casein also comes from milk and provides all nine essential amino acids, including the branched-chain amino acids leucine, isoleucine, and valine.
-However, it contains less leucine than whey and is digested slowly by the body.
+However, it contains less leucine than whey does and is digested slowly by the body.
 The reason is that casein forms a gel in the stomach, which provides a slow and sustained release of amino acids into the bloodstream.

-Since whey provides a quick burst of amino acids and casein provides a more prolonged source of amino acids, they can be used alone or in combination to exploit their unique biologic characteristics.
+Since whey provides a quick burst of amino acids and casein provides a more prolonged source of amino acids, they can be used alone or in combination to exploit their unique characteristics.
 For example, use casein powder to make bedtime shakes because it promotes a sustained anti-catabolic environment, and use whey powder when you need a quick surge of amino acids, such as before and after a workout, and first thing in the morning.
 Mix whey in a large glass of milk to get the added benefit of naturally occurring casein.

 Creatine, the performance enhancer

 Creatine (Figure 2) is a protein that enhances muscle performance by helping to make more of the energy that muscle cells need to work.
 It is naturally synthesized in your body and can also be found in protein-rich foods, such as red meat and fish.
 After being eaten, creatine is used to make creatine phosphate (also known as phosphocreatine), which is used to synthesize adenosine triphosphate (ATP), the compound in which all of the cells in your body store and use energy.
 Boosting muscle creatine phosphate levels increases your strength and endurance, and allows you to recover faster between exertions.
-The more creatine phosphate in your muscle cells, the more fuel the cells will have to work, the harder you will be able to train, and the more you will stimulate muscle growth.
+The more creatine phosphate there is in your muscle cells, the more fuel the cells will have to work, the harder you will be able to train, and the more you will stimulate growth in muscles or curves.
 Creatine has also been found to increase bone mineral density, improve glucose metabolism, and enhance brain performance—making it the supplement of choice for many athletes and one of the most popular weight training supplements in the bodybuilding industry.

 Creatine is permitted by the International Olympic Committee, as well as professional sports and the National Collegiate Athletic Association (NCAA).
 However, the NCAA no longer allows colleges to supply creatine to their students with school funds.